 - The Mole: For the Separatists.
 Albeit not a very good one, since his faked incompetence and sometimes outright refusal to follow orders makes Anakin and Rex not like or trust him with vital tasks.

-- Obfuscating Stupidity: It acts incompetent so he can mask his attempts to kill the main characters as "accidents".
+- Obfuscating Stupidity: He acts incompetent so he can mask his attempts to kill the main characters as "accidents".
 As noted above, however, it proves detrimental to his spying mission, because it quickly earns him the dislike of Anakin and Rex.

 Dr. Nuvo Vindi